wisniewskikr/chrisblog-it-java-regular/stream/java-stream-11-min/Readme.md

 ##### Goal

-In Java, you can use the **Stream.max()** method to find the maximum element in a stream based on a specified comparator.
+In Java, you can use the **Stream.min()** method to find the minimum element in a stream based on a specified comparator.

 ##### Functional Interface